geo-data/node-mapserv/README.md

     make test

-Finally perform code coverage analysis to ensure all code paths in your changes are tested (this requires `lcov`(http://ltp.sourceforge.net/coverage/lcov.php) be installed):
+Perform code coverage analysis to ensure all code paths in your changes are tested (this requires `lcov`(http://ltp.sourceforge.net/coverage/lcov.php) be installed):

     make cover

+Finally run the test suite through `valgrind` to ensure you haven't introduced any memory issues:

+    make valgrind

 And issue your pull request or patch...